 Research suggests that teenage speeding behavior increases over time, possibly due to them gaining more confidence as they spend more time behind the wheel.
 Teen drivers should be especially aware of their driving speed in bad weather, on winding roads, and in other difficult driving conditions.

+No matter what issues a driver is dealing with, speeding or using a vehicle as a weapon is never a good answer to the problem and may likely lead to even more serious issues.
 Speeding creates unnecessary risks and places the lives of other people in danger.
 Crashes that involve speeding may cause more serious injuries and property damage than other types of vehicle collisions.
+A speeding driver found liable for causing a fatal accident can face severe legal consequences, particularly if convicted of road rage or driving under the influence.

 The attorneys at The Flood Law Firm have helped clients recover damages in hundreds of jury trials and thousands of personal injury settlements.
 Our results speak for themselves, and we can help you pursue just compensation for the losses you and your family have suffered due to the negligence of a speeding driver.